UPPMAX/UPPMAX-documentation/docs/cluster_guides/slurm_details.md

 - ``-n X``
 - Bianca: 8GB per core
-- Slurm reports the available memory in the prompt at the start of an interactive job
+- Slurm reports the available memory in the prompt at the start of an interactive session

 ## More flags